-Banff Centre for Arts and Creativity has been training artists since 1933 in the Canadian Rockies, and has offered visual arts courses since 1935.
+Banff Centre for Arts and Creativity has been training artists since 1933 in the Canadian Rockies, and has offered Visual Arts programs since 1935.

 Banff Centre for Arts and Creativity has been training artists since 1933 in the Canadian Rockies.
-It has offered visual arts courses since 1935, when painter A.C.
+It has offered Visual Arts programs since 1935, when painter A.C.
 Leighton held outdoor painting class that summer.
-Within five years, visual arts courses were established and led by painters H.G.
+Within five years, Visual Arts programs were established and led by painters H.G.
 Glyde and Walter J. Phillips, both teaching for decades at the nascent Banff School of Fine Arts; their painting classes evolved from dozens of students to hundreds over their tenure, creating a strong foundation for the legacy of visual arts training at Banff Centre.

 To learn more about Banff Centre’s current Visual Arts programs please click here.